TimOetting/kirby-builder/README.md

-# Kirby Builder (beta)
+# Kirby Page Builder Plugin (beta)

 The Builder plugin is an extended structure field for Kirby CMS.
-It adopted some ideas from this [post in the original kirby forum](http://forum.getkirby.com/t/choose-from-multiple-field-groups-within-a-structure-field/1296).
+It adopted some ideas from this [post in the official kirby forum](http://forum.getkirby.com/t/choose-from-multiple-field-groups-within-a-structure-field/1296).

-The plugin also comes with the handy placeholder variable *_fileUrl* that can be used inside your entry templates of the blueprint.
+The plugin also comes with the handy placeholder variable *_fileUrl* that can be used inside your entry templates of the blueprint for image previews inside the panel.

 Here is a blueprint example: